-This course is designed to help students understand and develop their writing, reading, and thinking abilities, with emphasis on the writing process.
-Special emphasis on mastering the conventions of written, professional English, including spelling, punctuation, basic grammar, sentence structure, and paragraph organization.
-Students will also be introduced to library and Internet research methods.
-Required for students who were conditionally admitted to the University.
+This course is designed to help students understand and develop their writing, reading, and thinking abilities through writing and the examination of any variety of texts, including literature, with emphasis on the writing process, and to prepare students to develop analytical, interpretive, and synthesizing abilities.
+Students in this course will also be introduced to library and Internet research methods.
+(Prerequisite: Regular Admit or one semester of ENG 100.)
+(Offered Every Semester)